ncontrerasortiz/Guazuma_Bioinformatics/notebook_NCO/11_RNAdata_QAsses_transcript.md

 -evalue 1e-20 -num_threads 8 -max_target_seqs 1 -outfmt 6 && echo "blastx done, running analyze_blastPlus_topHit_coverage.pl" &&
 	analyze_blastPlus_topHit_coverage.pl blastx.outfmt6 ~/scratch/private/transcriptome/trinity_out_dir/Trinity.fasta uniprot_sprot.fasta`

+3. Trinity Transcriptome Contig Nx and ExN50 Statistics: Based on the lengths of the assembled transcriptome contigs, we can compute the conventional Nx length statistic, such that at least x% of the assembled transcript nucleotides are found in contigs that are at least of Nx length.
+	- Contig Nx Statistic: `TrinityStats.pl ~/scratch/private/transcriptome/trinity_out_dir/Trinity.fasta`
+	-

 ----------------------------------------
 ### Results: